FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 Then create another section, and add the fields "Physical Mail Address" and "Mobile Phone" to this second section.

-Now creae the last section, and add the consent fields "Phone Marketing Consent", "Email Marketing Consent" and "Physical Mail Marketing Consent".
+Now create the last section, and add the consent fields "Phone Marketing Consent", "Email Marketing Consent" and "Physical Mail Marketing Consent".

 The form configuration should look similar to this:

-{% include _image.liquid src="/assets/img/blogs/consents-apps/self-service-form.png" alt="The custom self service form configuration" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-app/self-service-form.png" alt="The custom self service form configuration" class="img-fluid" figure=false %}

 Click "Save" to finish creating the form.

 ## Linking the new forms to the application

 We've created the forms, but we still need to link them to the application so that they are used in place of the defaults.
-We also need to enabled registrations on the application.
+We also need to enable registrations on the application.

 Navigate to Applications and click on the "Edit" button next to the application created earlier.
 Click on the "Registration" tab.
 Under "Self-service registration", turn on the "Enabled" switch.
 Select "Advanced" for the "Type".
 Select your custom registration form from the "Form" dropdown.

-Under the "Form setttings" section, select your custom self-service form from the "User Self-service" dropdown.
+Under the "Form settings" section, select your custom self-service form from the "User Self-service" dropdown.

 Click "Save" to apply the updates to your application.